 Our Youth Programs are different than most others…

-We do not offer large group youth classes, even though they are much more profitable to run, they are not as focused on the needs of the child.
-At their younger ages, they need more individual attention to find their path.
+Our Youth Programs are usually either small group, private, or private with family classes.
+At their younger ages, our children need more individual attention to find their path.
 If your child has any Special Concerns, be it physical, mental, emotional, or combinations, we want to be of assistance.

 Many of the children participate in either private lessons or in family lessons.
 Developing a bond through Tai Chi and Martial Arts has been associated for hundreds of years with building a family cohesion and developing personal responsibility and leadership skills.